Adversarian/TrustHLT_PhD_Assignment/README.md

 - `saved_models`: Pre-trained target and shadow models are saved here.
 - `utils`: Contains utility functions required for dataset prepration, reproducability and metric calculations.
 - `experiment.ipynb`: Unedited prototype of my first attempt at this assignment which was later chopped up into individual scripts.
 - `train_target_and_shadows.py`: This script is responsible for training the target and shadow models.
-If the pre-trained models.
 - `train_attacker.py`: This script is responsible for training the XGBoost attacker model.
 - `inference.py`: This script tests the trained attacked against the target model on previously unseen data.